How Software Will Make Computer Shopping Obsolete

 Soon, you'll wirelessly pack your new system onto your old one.

 Every new computer comes with one guarantee: There will be a faster, shinier, newer model in short order—and you will fawn over it.
 It’s hard not to.
 Processors double in power every 18 months, and other parts turn over even more quickly.
 Memory gets faster.
 Screens pack more pixels.
 Hard drives grow larger.
 And so on.
 Like it or not, the product cycle is also a cycle of dependency.
 We don’t just want the newest thing—we actually need it in order to run the latest programs.
 But there is a way out, and it starts with a return to computing’s roots.

+The product cycle is also a cycle of dependency.
+We don’t just want the newest thing—we actually need it.
 The first commercial computers of the 1950s were mainframe systems.
 In a mainframe, a central terminal—sometimes as large as a room—houses processors, memory, and storage.
 Individual workstations connect to that central hub to tap into shared programs and databases.
 Over the decades, the systems grew increasingly powerful.
 Mainframes at large institutions or agencies can run multiple instances of an operating system at once.
 The everyday user, however, has no need for anything as large and expensive as a mainframe.
 At home, personal computers still rule.

 But in the last decade, the cloud has started to change how people use their PCs.
 Connectivity is now just as important as hardware, which gives users ready access to software and backup services over the Internet.
 There’s Gaikai for videogames, Amazon Instant Video for movies and TV, and Spotify for music—just to name a few.
 And in 2011, Google introduced Chromebooks, the first laptops that rely almost entirely on the cloud to deliver software to users.
 As a result, the machines need only a bit of memory and a low-power processor.